 How do you save money on a Disney cruise?
-We have already covered how you can save money when you book a Disney cruise but in How To Save Money On A Disney Cruise we talk about how to cut the costs once you are on board the ship.
+There are many ways to save when booking.
+However, you can also save money on a Disney cruise once you are on board the ship.

 If you haven’t already seen it you need to check out our guide: